smizell/verbose/docs/specification.rst

 5. ``embedAs`` - Ways to inform the client how an returned resource should be transcluded
 6. ``uriParams`` - An array of available parameters for the URI template
 7. ``hreft`` - URL template
+8. ``mapsTo`` - An array of Verbose Paths to map a link to another property
+9. ``typesOf`` - For pointing to another semantic or schema for the link

 Example
 #######